 This committee is the administrative body that operates the Staff Advisory Council (SAC).
 The primary goal of the committee is to oversea the functions and operations of the Staff Advisory Council in accordance with the bylaws.

 This committee is made up of the following members who are elected from within SAC:

 This committee is responsible for preparing and maintaining a handbook that includes all SAC policies, procedures and any other helpful information.
 This handbook is to be a guide for the Executive Committee to operate SAC.

-The Executive Committee is responsible for addressing any proposals for policy/procedure changes submitted by the SAC Task Force.
+The Executive Committee is responsible for addressing any proposals for policy/procedure changes submitted by the SAC Staff Issues Committee.

 In addition, this committee is responsible for awarding monetary gifts to qualifying individuals from the Staff Benevolent Fund.
 (Active throughout the year)

-The primary goal of the Task Force Committee is to keep track of any action items that surface during SAC meetings or specially called committee meetings.
+The primary goal of the Staff Issues Committee is to keep track of any action items that surface during SAC meetings or specially called committee meetings.

-The Task Force is responsible for assigning said action item(s) to either a committee or council member, as well as ensuring that the item is addressed appropriately and in a timely manner.
+The Staff Issues Committee is responsible for assigning said action item(s) to either a committee or council member, as well as ensuring that the item is addressed appropriately and in a timely manner.